Worst-Case to Expander-Case Reductions: Derandomized and Generalized: Introduction

 In addition, our results also have some interesting implications related to the work of HPS and the questions above. \begin{enumerate} \item For the Densest Subgraph problem, Henzinger et al.~\cite{henzinger2015unifying} prove a lower bound of $n^{1/3-o(1)}$ per update under OMv for \emph{general graphs}.
 By modifying their reduction, HPS were able to show a weaker $n^{1/4-o(1)}$ lower bound for \emph{expanders}.\footnote{ We remark that the proof in Henzinger et al.~\cite[Corollary 3.26]{henzinger2015unifying} gives an $n^{1/3-o(1)}$ lower bound under OMv, while the introductions of both~\cite{henzinger2015unifying} and HPS~\cite{henzinger2022fine} mention, erroneously, an $n^{1/2-o(1)}$ lower bound.}

-As a consequence of our direct DD-WTER, we conclude that the $n^{1/3-o(1)}$ lower bound for general graphs also holds for expanders.
+As a consequence of our DD-WTER, we conclude that the $n^{1/3-o(1)}$ lower bound for general graphs also holds for expanders.
 One subtlety towards this result is that the reduction of Henzinger et al. produces very sparse graphs with $m\leq 2n$ edges while our DD-WTER assumes that $m> 42n$.
-In Appendix~\ref{app:densest}, we discuss how to modify the original reduction so that denser graphs are produced.
+In \cref{app:densest}, we discuss how to modify the original reduction so that denser graphs are produced.
 Another strength of the DD-WTER compared to HPS is that it is a self-reduction, hence it does not depend on the OMv Conjecture to get a lower bound (at least when the $m > 42n$ assumption is made)\footnote{We remark that the limitation of $m > 42n$ in this approach is due to the fact that to augment a graph to become an expander requires at least adding some amount of edges, which unavoidably affects the densest subgraph.}.

 \item For the Maximum Matching problem on graphs of maximum degree $O(n^t)$, for any $0 \leq t \leq 1$, we show that this problem is OMv-hard on $\Omega(1)$-expanders as well.
-This improves upon HPS, who only prove it for the constant-degree case (i.e. $t = 0$).
-Our result is obtained by combining a lower bound proof from HPS for graphs of maximum degree $O(n^t)$, with our degree-preserving DD-WTER for Maximum Matching. \begin{corollary} For any $0\leq \eps,t\leq 1$ and any constant $\eps >0$, there is no dynamic algorithm for maintaining a maximum matching on $\Omega(1)$-expanders with maximum degree $O(n^{t})$, with amortized $O(n^{(1+t)/2-\eps})$ update time and $O(n^{1+t-\eps})$ query time, unless the OMv Conjecture is false. \end{corollary}
+This improves upon HPS, who only prove it for the constant-degree case (i.e. $t = 0$)~\cite[Theorem 12]{henzinger2022fine}, while implicitly leaving an open question regarding $t>0$.
+While intuitively, the constant-degree case should be the most difficult to prove a lower bound for, it is not immediate, as techniques that artificially increase the degrees in the graph (e.g. attaching a star to every vertex) tend to also increase the number of vertices, thus resulting in weaker lower bounds.
+Instead, our result is obtained by combining a lower bound by HPS for graphs (not expanders) of maximum degree $O(n^t)$~\cite[Theorem 12]{henzinger2022fine}, with our degree-preserving DD-WTER for Maximum Matching.
+Hence, we get the following corollary: \begin{corollary} For any $0\leq \eps,t\leq 1$ and any constant $\eps >0$, there is no dynamic algorithm for maintaining a maximum matching on $\Omega(1)$-expanders with maximum degree $O(n^{t})$, with amortized $O(n^{(1+t)/2-\eps})$ update time and $O(n^{1+t-\eps})$ query time, unless the OMv Conjecture is false. \end{corollary}